json-schema-org/json-schema-org.github.io/work-in-progress/index.md

 * TOC
 {:toc}

-## The Next Draft (by whatever name) Is Approaching Publication!
+## The Next Draft (by whatever name) Is Ready for Final Pre-Publication Review!

-The draft is feature-complete, including late additions based on our first try at a final review period several months ago.

-We will be working on a more user-friendly and extensive guide to the new draft shortly.

-### Update as of 26 Aug 2019

-***All PRs from our final review feedback have been posted.***

-_The draft will be published as soon as we have sufficient reviews from the spec team and/or implementation owners.
-As this is summer vacation season, that may still take a few weeks._
+The forthcoming draft is now feature-frozen and has gone through the initial four-week pre-publication review period.

+_**UPDATE: Sept 8th, 2019** All PRs have been posted, and we are waiting on final reviews from one team member.
+The WIP documents here incorporate the PRs as they are currently posted._

+Once we have completed reviews within the core JSON Schema team, we will publish this draft.

 ## What Is This Draft Called, Anyway?